ahtih/ldiw_waste_map/README.txt

 The LDIW Waste Map API (ldiw_api submodule of this module) requires Services module to have at least 3.x version.

+Drupal status report at `admin/reports/status` checks some of these requirements/patches and reports whether the setup is OK.

 Adding data to Waste Map
 ------------------------
 To see anything useful on Waste Map, you need to add some content